Jobhdez/Linear-algebra-interpreter/README.md

 MIT License

 # Acknowledgements
-This program was influenced by the interpreter in "Structure and Interpretation of Computer Programs" by Sussman and by the disign recepi from the book "How to Design Programs" by Felleisen.
+This program was influenced by the interpreter in "Structure and Interpretation of Computer Programs" by Sussman and by the design recipe from the book "How to Design Programs" by Felleisen.